Joseph-Bunster/GradientDescentBasedFinancialModels/README.md

-# Stochastic Gradient Descent-Based Financial Models (GDBF)
+# Stochastic Gradient Descent-Based Financial Models (SGDBF)
 - Gradient Descent-Based Financial Model GDBF done by Joseph Bunster:
 - This is the subject of Joseph Bunster's thesis work for his master of science in mathematics at NYU-Courant.